 Content tree files

-Files stored in the content tree are handled by the system as any other documents.
+Files stored in the content tree are handled by the system as any other pages.
 Your site can be set up to allow visitors to view and upload such files, and you can create folders to organize content tree files.

 Media library files